dvreeze/pagilaapp/README.md

 In all fairness, without modules Maven would detect this specific circular dependency too.

 If we fail to "require" a dependency that is clearly needed to compile the code, the compiler will discover and disallow this.
-This is also true if the dependency does occur (somewhere else) on the module path.
+This is also true if the dependency does occur on the module path, yet without importing it into the module as "required" dependency.
 In my view, this enforcement of explicitly "required" dependencies is an asset, not a liability.

 If the compiler encounters "split packages" (so package names occurring in multiple modules), a compilation error results.
 Such checks help avoid JAR conflicts that plague the classpath.